Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix II : Modification of the Ginzburg-Landau theory including the Berry connection from many-body wave functions and its consequences

-The situation considered above may be smoothly connected to the ${\bf B}^{\rm em}=0$ case.
-If this is the case, similar loop currents from ${\bf A}^{\rm fic}$ with a loop current arrangement with zero macroscopic current should exit even for the ${\bf B}^{\rm em}=0$ case.
-Then, the phase transition between the superconducting and normal phases are accompanied by creation and annihilation of such loop currents as in the ${\bf B}^{\rm em}\neq 0$ case.
+If we assume that the situation considered above is smoothly connected to the ${\bf B}^{\rm em}=0$ case, the existence of the loop currents with net zero macroscopic current is expected.
+In other word, the phase transition between the superconducting and normal phases occurs through the creation and annihilation of the loop currents generated by ${\bf A}^{\rm em}$ in general.